 Students experiencing COVID-19 symptoms will be supported by faculty and Health Centre staff.
-If required, they will be accompanied to an isolation area at the school and the school will contact parents and emergency contacts to arrange immediate pick-up.
-Students will be asked to get tested for COVID-19 at a local assessment centre.
+If required, they will be accompanied to an isolation area at the school and the school will contact parents and emergency contacts to arrange immediate pick-up of the student and any siblings attending UCC.
+Students will be asked to get tested for COVID-19 at a local assessment centre or contact their health provider.

 Families are asked to send students to school with two medical masks each day.
 Employees and students in Years 1 to 12 are required to wear a well-fitting three-ply mask while indoors and on campus, and students in SK are strongly encouraged to do the same.